RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 <p align="center">
     <img src="Images/Main01.jpeg" alt="Description" width="800">
 </p>

+## Replacing the SMD electrolytic capacitor

+The leaked SMD electrolytic capacitor needs to be removed.
+First, the area is cleaned properly with isopropanol.
+Then, the old SMD capacitor is cut with a diagonal cutter.
+The area is cleaned with vinegar and isopropanol before the old solder is removed from the pads with flux and fresh solder (this smells terrible!).
+No pads or traces were damaged during the process.

 [^1]: Phillips pan head (3.0 mm), Machine screw, Fully threaded, Thread diameter: 2.0 mm, Fastener length: 4.0 mm